PaulVanSchayck/pi-multiroom-radio-ansible/README.md

   * I started with Mopidy, but run into issues with a very slow startup (10 s) to start an internet stream.
     * Also `mpc` commands were relatively slow (2 s) to execute.
     * For my usecase I didn't need the Mopidy features, so I switched to the simpler MPD.
-    * I kept the playbook tasks file, in case I want to switch back
+    * I kept the Ansible playbook task file, in case I want to switch back
   * Using [mpdbear](https://play.google.com/store/apps/details?id=net.clacks.mpdbear&hl=nl&gl=US) for Android to control MPD from my phone.
   * Volume control is entirely in Snapcast.
 I don't touch the MPD (or librespot) volume.
 * Multi-room is achieved using [Snapcast](https://github.com/badaix/snapcast)
-  * Using the software mixer on all systems, and then finetuning the hardware (ALSA) mixers to a nice level gave me the best equal response in volume.
+  * Using the software mixer on all systems, and then fine-tuning the hardware (ALSA) mixers to a nice level gave me the best equal response in volume.
-  * The `snap_default.py` is being run to reset the Snapcast volume on every (nightly) reboot for all clients (no surprises in the morning)
+  * The `snap_default.py` script is being run to reset the Snapcast volume on every (nightly) reboot for all clients (no surprises in the morning)
     * Added as `ExecStartPost` to the Systemd service file
   * Both MPD and librespot pipe their output into the same named pipe.
 This makes the setup easier to understand.
     * This does mean that MPD and librespot should not play at the same time.